sinclairliang/sinclairliang-web/_posts/2020-06-30-Bye-Santa-Cruz-Hello-Rord-Trip.md

 ### The Day We Left

 I woke up at 8 am, when we were supposed to leave Santa Cruz.
-Collin was on his way, Nick still had to move his senior project to the Homeless Garden, Sophie wanted to take a last picture of us before we all parted.
+Colin was on his way, Nick still had to move his senior project to the Homeless Garden, Sophie wanted to take a last picture of us before we all parted.
 So many things going on, so little time.
 Brandon arrived with Sophie, it turned out I couldn't fit all my boxes into his Chevrolet so I had to mail them via USPS and only kept some stuff with me in the car.
 So we quickly drove to USPS and mailed some boxes.

 <img src="https://github.com/sinclairliang/sinclairliang/blob/master/_posts/roadtrip/post-office.jpg?raw=true" />

 We then rushed back home and waited for Nick.
-Leo and Collin was already helping Nick move his project to the Homeless Garden and on their way back.
+Leo and Colin was already helping Nick move his project to the Homeless Garden and on their way back.
 When everyone was back to my house, the hub before we all parted for different directions, we decided to take one last picture.
 For some reason we could not get a group pic, but here is one Sophie wanted.

 <img src="https://github.com/sinclairliang/sinclairliang/blob/master/_posts/roadtrip/Sophie.jpg?raw=true" />